resbaz/resbaz2018/sydney/about.md

 Macquarie University is proud to be hosting ResBaz in 2018!

-ResBaz Sydney is organised and sponsored by the University of Technology Sydney, UNSW, Western Sydney University, UNSW, and Macquarie University.
+ResBaz Sydney is organised and sponsored by University of Technology Sydney, The University of Sydney, University of New South Wales, Western Sydney University, and Macquarie University.

 The Research Bazaar is a (free-of-charge) 3-day intensive festival and conference where researchers come together to up-skill in next generation digital research tools and scholarship.
 In the spirit of a marketplace or bazaar, ResBaz is a highly participatory event where researchers from many different disciplines can learn, share knowledge and skills, and have fun!